 Despite the competition’s all-inclusive name, only one team not based in the United States has won the World Series: the Toronto Blue Jays, victors in both 1992 and 1993.
 Only one other international team—the now-defunct Montreal Expos—has ever even played in the major leagues, though they never appeared in the Fall Classic.
 Though there are talks of expanding into Mexico or other nearby countries (travel time makes a truly international sport difficult), an American “world champion” is a virtual guarantee for now.

-Of the 107 World Series to date, the New York Yankees have appeared in 40 and won 27.
+Of the 112 World Series to date, the New York Yankees have appeared in 40 and won 27.
 This is far and away the most championship victories of any franchise in baseball—and sports—history.
-Meanwhile, the San Diego Padres (lost in 1984 and 1988), Texas Rangers (lost in 2010 and 2011), Tampa Bay Rays, Houston Astros, Milwaukee Brewers and Colorado Rockies haven’t won a single World Series.
+Meanwhile, the San Diego Padres (lost in 1984 and 1988), Texas Rangers (lost in 2010 and 2011), Tampa Bay Rays (lost in 2008), Milwaukee Brewers (lost in 1982) and Colorado Rockies (lost in 2007) haven’t won a single World Series.
 And the Washington Nationals (formerly the Montreal Expos) and Seattle Mariners have never even appeared in the Fall Classic.

 These days, the winner of the World Series gets the Commissioner’s Trophy, first awarded in 1967 to the St. Louis Cardinals.
 Meanwhile, each winning team traditionally presents its members with championship rings.
 In the early part of the 20th century, however, players received pocket watches or medallions as tokens of their team’s appreciation.
-One player, Frank Crosetti, won so many World Series with the Yankees (7 as a player and 10 as a coach), that the team started giving him engraved shotguns instead.
+One player, Frank Crosetti, won so many World Series with the Yankees (seven as a player and 10 as a coach), that the team started giving him engraved shotguns instead.
 The 1922 New York Giants became the first team to issue rings as a reward for the championship, but it didn’t become a league-wide custom until 1926.